 Hiram Bingham, Explorations in the Highlands of Peru, 1912

 The terrible abuses perpetrated on the natives by King Leopold’s men were witnessed by Roger Casement from his lonely outpost on the Congo River in 1904.
-His scathing indictment to the press in 1908 prompted the universal condemnation that forced the king to relinquish control over what had been his private estate.
+He delivered a scathing indictment to the press in 1908 that became instrumental in the king relinquishing control over what had been his private estate.
 In 1911 Casement was sent to Peru.
-Reporting to the British Parliament that year, he denounced the barbarity under which the natives had to work, and the indignation it provoked did much to initiate the decline of the rubber industry in Peru.
+Reporting to the British Parliament that year, he denounced the barbarous conditions under which the natives had to work, and the indignation it provoked did much to initiate the decline of the rubber industry in Peru.
 Yet, until well into the 1930s, with the connivance of the Church, local authorities and government officials, Pancorbo continued his rubber-gathering enterprise in a system of peonage and forced labour that was tantamount to slavery.

-The other large estate in Vilcabamba was the adjacent Hacienda Huadquiña*, founded centuries earlier by the Jesuits as a sugarcane plantation.
+The other large estate in Vilcabamba was the adjacent Hacienda Huadquiña9, founded centuries earlier by the Jesuits as a sugarcane plantation.
 Since their expulsion from Peru in 1773 it had been in private hands and was now owned by the Romainville family.
 Since 1957, Hugo Blanco, an employee at the hacienda, had been organising the colonos into syndicates in defence of their rights, encouraging them to reject the Condiciones.
-Blanco and his guerrillas fought fierce battles with the landlords of Vilcabamba and, for several years, wreaked havoc in the Chaupimayo Valley.
-In 1962 his men took over the police post at Puquiura and killed a policeman, causing two other deaths in the lower Vilcabamba ravine of Mesacancha a few weeks later.
+Blanco’s guerrillas fought fierce battles with the landlords of Vilcabamba and for several years, wreaked havoc in the Chaupimayo Valley.
+In 1962 his men took over the police post at Puquiura and killed a policeman, followed a few weeks later by two other deaths in the lower Vilcabamba ravine of Mesacancha.

 *The Huadquiñas hacienda, where Blanco had once worked, was expropriated from the Romainville family.
 It once measured 148,000 hectares (1,480 square kilometres!), but in 1974 the family owned only a few thousand hectares, used mostly for equestrian breeding and the exploitation of a few silver mines run by young Mario Romainville.

-In a general amnesty by Velasco Alvarado, Blanco was released from prison in 1970 and deported, spending the next eight years in exile in Sweden, Mexico and Chile.
-Since 1980 he has been a prominent political figure in Peru.
+*In a general amnesty by Velasco Alvarado, Blanco was released from prison in 1970 and deported to Mexico the following year.

 Monday 21 October — Day 9